Direct Indexing

 Diversify from your profession-

-Say you work in an industry that is cyclical and might go down at the same time you lose your job; you can exclude your company (or even your industry) from your direct index
+Say you work in a cyclical industry that might go down while you lose your job; you can exclude your company (or even your industry) from your direct index

 Diversify a concentrated position-

-Moreover, if you have gains from stock options or equity reimbursement, you can diversify away from it.
-If these positions have low basis, recognize losses and sell gains over time to minimize current capital gains tax
+Moreover, if you gain stock options or equity reimbursement, you can diversify away from it.
+If these positions have a low basis, recognize losses and sell gains over time to minimize current capital gains tax

 Diversify from old, tax-inefficient mutual funds-